blockchain99/RNN-Stock-Price-Prediction/README.md

 # RNN-Stock-Price-Prediction

-# Stock Price predictin by RNN
+# Stock Price prediction by RNN

  [How to use Keras TimeseriesGenerator for time series data](https://www.dlology.com/blog/how-to-use-keras-timeseriesgenerator-for-time-series-data/)